fluentlabs-xyz/fluent-stf-rsp/README.md

 A minimal implementation of generating zero-knowledge proofs of EVM block execution using [Reth](https://github.com/paradigmxyz/reth).
 Supports both Ethereum and OP Stack.

-> [!CAUTION]
->
-> This repository is still an active work-in-progress and is not audited or meant for production usage.

 ## Getting Started with Fluent

 1. **Clone and Start Fluent Blockchain**